 The Triangle Social Club held its annual banquet at the home of Mr. and Mrs. W. H. Landon on Wednesday evening.
 About 30 were present and thoroughly enjoyed the good time and the delicacies that were bountifully provided.
 It being the last meeting of the year, the secretary, Miss Myrtle Langtry, read a very satisfactory yearly report and the election of officers took place.
-After some community singing and a social hour, a vote of thanks was tendered the host and hostess and all joined in singing "God Save the King.
+After some community singing and a social hour, a vote of thanks was tendered the host and hostess and all joined in singing in singing. thanks was tendered the host and he tess and all joined in singing "God Save the King.